brittopush/mywebsite/index.md

   </ul>

   <b>Sequence</b> Phylogenetic trees can be constructued after processing either Protein or DNA sequences.
 I am going to use Protein sequences as my input.
+  <Datasets> Protein Data Bank (RCSB PDB) will serve as my source for the input datasets.
   <b>Methods:</b> I have chosen Neighbor-Joining and Maximum Likelihood methods as respective Phenetic and Cladistic methods for evaluation and comparison.
   <b>Sequence:</b>
   <b>Tools:</b> I have identified PHYLIP 3.5 package as the primary tool to construct phylogenetic trees.
 It provides a wide-range of programs (PROTPARS, PROTDIST) to analyse sequence and generate distance matrix data as well as molecular sequence data.
 Tree constructing programs are too available in PHYLIP program library.